akeemsanyaolu/akeemsanyaolu/README.md

 ### 👨‍💻 About Me

 - 👋 Hi, I'm Akeem Sanyaolu
+- 👨🏾‍💻 I am a software developer.
+I build backend systems with Django and write frontend mobile applications with Flutter. <br>
 - 📫 Reach me via email : akeemsanyaolu2@gmail.com
 <!--
 **akeemsanyaolu/akeemsanyaolu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.